 Intensive Outpatient Program (IOP)

 Whether you’ve just completed Landmark Recovery’s residential treatment program or you’re simply seeking an ongoing program to keep you motivated and focused on sobriety, our comprehensive intensive outpatient program will give you the tools you need to stay on track with your recovery.

 Intensive Outpatient Program (also known as IOP) is a primary treatment program recommended by clinicians and medical staff for many individuals newly sober or in need of continuing resources to help with addiction.

 IOP is ideal for individuals who have already stabilized from withdrawal symptoms and wish to continue treatment outside of a residential setting.
 IOP patients are able to attend multiple sessions per week while continuing to live at home and meet work and personal obligations.

 At Landmark, the intensive outpatient program is designed to offer patients a multi-modal, multidisciplinary program that is more intensive than outpatient therapy.
-This program is typically recommended for those transitioning from Landmark’s medical detoxification and residential treatment programs.
+This program is typically recommended for those transitioning from Landmark’s medical detox and residential treatment programs.
 The schedule and criteria are broken up as follows:

 - Sessions are held at least 3 hours per day for at least 4 days per week